Climate change guidance for London schools and early years settings; Climate change guidance for London schools and early years settings;

 One size does not fit all

-An Edwardian school located on a space-constrained site in the city centre and a modern school situated in a leafy suburb are likely to experience quite different susceptibilities to climate risks and will have different options at their disposal to address climate change.
-We conducted interviews with schools, which affirmed this hypothesis.
-The main objective was to recommend actions for schools that would make the most difference in their unique circumstances, whilst retaining general applicability for all London schools.
-Our approach guides schools through a climate risk assessment to help them understand their particular vulnerabilities and identify the most appropriate options to address them.
+In 2020, our main objective was to produce guidance and recommendations for schools that would make the most difference in their unique circumstances while retaining general applicability for all London schools.
+Our approach was to provide a starting point for schools when undertaking a climate risk assessment to help them understand their particular vulnerabilities and identify the most appropriate options to address them.

 The impacts of climate change are already being felt across the UK, with London experiencing particular extremes of heat and water scarcity over recent years.
 Children are highly vulnerable to such extreme conditions, and existing school sites are rarely designed or operated with climate change in mind.
 This guidance will help school leaders to adapt their estates, to protect the health and wellbeing of school communities in the face of climate change, and to nurture a generation of future climate leaders. ” Laura Frost Associate - Energy and Climate Change, Arup